Environmental group blasts ERCOT policy to pay cryptocurrency mining companies to stop operations during peak power demand

 "I was outraged," Metzger said.

-According to ERCOT, mining companies, like Riot, use nearly 4% of the forecasted peak loads.
+According to ERCOT, mining companies like Riot Platforms use nearly 4% of the forecasted peak loads.

 Metzger said ERCOT should pay residential customers instead.

-Metzger pointed out that Senate Bill 1751 would have capped the mining industry's participation in cost-saving demand response programs but it died in committee.
-A copy of that bill can be seen here.
+Metzger pointed out that Senate Bill 1751 would have capped the mining industry's participation in cost-saving demand response programs, but it died in committee.
+Here's a copy of that bill.

 Metzger is also concerned that the mining industry's increasing use of electricity will put a strain on the power grid.